Manchester City cruise to derby victory over struggling Manchester United

 Manchester City looked back to their ominous best as they made light work of local rivals Manchester United in a one-sided derby at Old Trafford on Sunday.

-City's victory was a third in eight days for the treble winners, but followed an uncharacteristically sub-par spell where they had suffered three defeats in four games.
+The 3-0 victory was a third in eight days for the treble winners but followed an uncharacteristically sub-par spell where they had suffered three defeats in four games.

 That said, their worries pale in comparison to those of their near neighbours, and the gulf between the teams was amply demonstrated here.

-Erling Haaland scored twice, the first a penalty and the second a trademark header from a delicious cross from the influential Bernardo Silva, before he turned provider for Manchester-born Phil Foden to ensure the scoreline was appropriately emphatic.
+Erling Haaland scored twice – the first a penalty and the second a towering header from a delicious cross from the influential Bernardo Silva – before he turned provider for Manchester-born Phil Foden to ensure the scoreline was appropriately emphatic.

 The victory hoisted Pep Guardiola's side to within two points of leaders Tottenham with the season now 10 games old.